baseonballs/mpower-sitedocs/PROMPT.md

 Requirement:

 1. Apply only elementary methods using algebra 1 concepts and/or methods of solving
-2. Do not provide solution
+2. Do not provide a solution

 Problem Statment:

 ----